68% Growth in Conversion Efficiency via UX Redesign

 by tracking repeat purchase rate, product return rate, and review sentiment trends.

-OVERVIEW OUTCOME
+OUTCOME COMPARISON

 Home page